UK Export Finance funding abroad

 - the UK Government should mandate how UKEF will work towards net zero emissions by 2050 and support UK climate leadership

 - UKEF should, at a minimum, introduce a cap on fossil fuel lending, citing the Swedish Export Credit Corporation (SEK) which caps fossil fuel operations at 5% of total lending

 - UKEF should follow recommendations by the Task Force on Climate-related Financial Disclosures (TFCD), including quantifying and reporting exposure to stranded assets.

 The Government’s response

 International trade secretary Liz Truss rejected the EAC’s top-line recommendation that investment in all fossil fuel projects should end by 2021, saying the move would be ‘too abrupt’.
 Frustrating the ‘just transition’ for UK workers and energy security in developing countries were also given as reasons to continue with oil and gas.
 However, in July 2019, the Department for International Trade did announce that UKEF would strengthen its assessment of climate-related risks in line with TCFD recommendations.

 In January 2020, Prime Minister Boris Johnson announced an immediate end to the use of UK taxpayers’ money to support coal mining and coal-fuelled power stations in developing countries, but made no indication that UK funding for international oil and gas energy projects would end in the foreseeable future.

-Further demands for change
+Other demands for change